mattragoza/personal-website/content/authors/admin/_index.md

   url: https://www.pitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in improving deep learning models by incorporating physical constraints.
+bio: PhD student, Intelligent Systems Program, University of Pittsburgh.
+I am interested in enabling deep learning to augment science.

 # Interests to show in About widget
 interests:
 - Deep Learning
-- Medical Vision
+- Medical Computer Vision
 - Drug Discovery

 # Education to show in About widget